- Hand raised peach face lovebird’s

 Training peach face lovebird’s

-Baby parrot’s do not have the confidence of adult bird’s To get your baby peach face to be like this one takes time and patience.
+Baby parrot’s do not have the confidence of adult bird’s to get your baby peach face to be like this one take time and patience.

 Enrichment and toys for your peach face

-Enrichment can be chew toys, play toys, leather toys, acrylic plastic toys, wooden toys, shredding toys, ropes, swings, ladders, bells, balls, birdie balls, plain card board,small boxes, wicker baskets, tray of wheat grass, plants, bird baths,different foods, food kabobs and nuts, all available at birdsville.
+Enrichment can be chewing toys, play toys, leather toys, acrylic plastic toys, wooden toys, shredding toys, ropes, swings, ladders, bells, balls, birdie balls, plain cardboard, small boxes, wicker baskets, tray of wheat grass, plants, bird baths, different foods, food kabobs and nuts, all available at birdsville.